 [Heading inserted by No. 20 of 2002 s.
 4.]

 97UQ.
-Commencement of EEA for new employee
+New employee, when EEA commences

 (1) An EEA made with a new employee may take effect before it is registered under Division 5, but under section 97UZ will automatically terminate if it is not lodged for registration as mentioned in that section.